 One method is to make use of the fact that many PiDP-8/I builds will be based on a networked Pi, which pretty much excludes only the Pi A+ and the original version of the Pi Zero, and then only if you haven't fixed the lack by adding a USB network adapter.

-Once you have a secure shell connection to your Pi, you can often just copy-and-paste the text into whatever program wants it.
-If you have a text file open in a GUI text editor on the desktop computer that also has the SSH connection open to the PiDP-8/I, you could say Select All and Copy in the text editor, then Alt-Tab over to the SSH window and Paste directly into the program wanting the text.
+Once you have a secure shell connection to your Pi, you may be able to copy-and-paste the text into whatever program wants it.
+You could have a text file open in a GUI text editor on the desktop computer that also has the SSH connection open to the PiDP-8/I, then say Select All and Copy in the text editor, then Alt-Tab over to the SSH window and paste directly into the program wanting the text.

-Beware: This method only works with programs that handle terminal I/O in such a way that they can hold off on accepting each input character until the simulator — which is far slower at handling I/O than your host system — is ready for it.
+The caveat is that this method only works with programs that handle terminal I/O in such a way that they can hold off on accepting each input character until the simulator — which is far slower at handling I/O than your host system — is ready for it.
 Some PDP-8 programs are simply not built to cope with this, such as U/W FOCAL.
-If you try this method and the pasted text ends up trashed inside the simulator, you will have to switch to one of the alternatives below, such as the
+If you try this method and the pasted text ends up trashed inside the simulator, you will have to switch to one of the alternatives below.

 Starting with the SSH option above, you can send pasted text to an OS/8 disk file with:

-.R PIP *MYFILE.TX<TTY: blah blah blah ... ⇠ paste text in here ^Z ⇠ press Ctrl-Z to signal EOF * ⇠ press Escape to exit PIP
+.R PIP *MYFILE.TX<TTY: blah blah blah ... ⇠ paste text in here ^Z ⇠ press Enter then Ctrl-Z to signal EOF * ⇠ press Escape to exit PIP

 That will drop you back into OS/8 with a file called